Gymnastics

 Tumbling became a form of entertainment.
 By the Middle Ages, troupes of performers skilled in acting, acrobatics, dancing, and juggling traveled around Europe.
 Evidence of acrobatics also cropped up in other cultures around the world, notably China.
 Scholars believe these skills developed independently in many regions.
 Many gymnasts performed in traveling circuses.

 Europeans paid little attention to physical fitness; the poor worked, and the wealthy did little in the way of strenuous activity unless they chose to.
 German education reformers of the late eighteenth century decided that good health required a strong body.
 They began to operate philanthropinum, schools for children of all social standings.
-These placed an emphasis on outdoor exercise including gymnastics.
+These placed an emphasis on outdoor exercise, including gymnastics.

-In 1793, Johann Christoph Friedrich Guts Muths, the head teacher at a philanthropist school, wrote Gymnastics for Youth.
+In 1793, Johann Christoph Friedrich Guts Muths, the head teacher at a philanthropic school, wrote Gymnastics for Youth.
 He categorized gymnastics as either utilitarian or nonutilitarian.
 Utilitarian activities develop and display physical fitness and health, and involve useful skills.
 The pommel horse exercises, for example, developed out of the practical strength and skill needed to mount and dismount a horse.
 Nonutilitarian activities focus on artistry.
 Although horse exercises had a practical purpose centuries ago, in modern times pommel events are nonutilitarian.

 In 1813, Per Henrik Ling founded the Royal Gymnastics Central Institute in Stockholm.
 He wanted to create exercises that improved athletes' health and condition.
 Ling developed calisthenics, much of which can still be seen in the twenty-first century in the floor exercise competition.